Killercodes/CanvasJs/docs/javascript-function.md

 # Functions in JavaScript
 A function is a block of reusable code.
 A function allows us to write code once and use it as many times as we want just by calling the function.
+Functions are one of the fundamental building blocks in JavaScript.
+A function is a JavaScript procedure - a set of statements that performs a specific task.
+To use a function, you must first define it; then your script can call it.

 JavaScript function syntax
 ```js